dzorogh/vufman/README.md

 - [ ] Video poster generation
-- [ ] Some videos with identical format have different encoders and one can be played in browser, some not.
+- [ ] Some videos with identical format have different encoders and one can be played in browser, one not.
 What to do with it?